-After graduating from the Superior School of Music and Performing Arts in Porto, Portugal, he continued his vocal training in Rome, Italy.
-As winner of several first prizes in national and international voice competitions, Mr. Ferreira made his operatic debut as Don José (Carmen) in Coliseu do Porto, Portugal, which was received with great enthusiasm by both audience and press.
+Paulo Ferreira was a scholarship holder of the Calouste Gulbenkian Foundation and studied piano, cello and singing.
+After graduating from the Porto Superior School of Music and Performing Arts, he continued his vocal studies in Rome.
+The winner of several first prizes in national and international vocal competitions, Ferreira made his operatic debut as Don José (Carmen) at the “Coliseu” in Porto, which was received with great enthusiasm by the public and the press.

-His international debut was in Germany (July 2011), singing alongside Anna Netrebko at the Cologne Philharmonic Hall.
+His international debut was in July 2011 alongside Anna Netrebko in the Cologne Philharmonic.

-Mr. Ferreira has performed in Austria, Spain, Switzerland, Germany, Italy, Slovakia, Hungary and Sweden, the roles of Ismaele (Nabucco), Manrico (Il Trovatore), Don Alvaro (La Forza del Destino), Foresto (Attila), Cavaradossi (Tosca), Des Grieux (Manon Lescaut), Calaf (Turandot), Grigorij (Boris Godunov), Giasone (Medea), D. José (Carmen), Ein Sänger (Rosenkavalier), Maurizio (Adriana Lecouvreur), Gabriele (Cristina, Regina di Svezia), Hagenbach (La Wally) which was recorded on DVD for the Capriccio label.
-His Oratorio and Concert repertoire includes Mozart and Verdi‘s Requiem as well L. Beethoven’s 9th Symphony.
+As a result, Paulo Ferreira has performed in Spain, Switzerland, Austria, Germany, Italy, Slovakia, Hungary, Norway and Sweden with roles such as Riccardo (Un Ballo in Maschera), Ismaele (Nabucco), Manrico (Il Trovatore), Don Alvaro (Forza del Destino), Foresto (Attila), Cavaradossi (Tosca), Des Grieux (Manon Lescaut), Calaf (Turandot), Grigory (Boris Godunov), Giasone (Medea), Don José (Carmen), singer (Rosenkavalier), Maurizio (Adriana Lecouvreur) and Gabriele (Cristina, Regina di Svezia).
+His role debut as Hagenbach (La Wally) was recorded on DVD for the Capriccio label.